diegoalarc/Spatial_Modeling_and_Prediction/README.md

 ---
-title: Projection of post-moult area utilization by Humboldt Penguins in south-central Chile
+title: "Projection of post-moult area utilization by Humboldt Penguins in south-central Chile"
-Autor: Diego Alarcón
+author: "Diego Alarcón"
 ---

 This is the course project ["Spatial Modeling and Prediction"] (http://eagle-science.org/project/04-geo-met1-spatial-modeling-and-prediction/)